 Go hunting for the northern lights

-Because the population of Vík is so small, and the light pollution is so low, this region is a wonderful place to try to spot the Northern Lights.
-Be aware, that the best time of year to see the aurora borealis is in the winter months, and as this is a natural phenomenon, sightings cannot be guaranteed.
+Because the population of Vík is small, and the local light pollution is so low, this region is one of many wonderful places where you can try to spot the northern lights.
+Be aware that the best time of year to see the aurora borealis is in the winter months, and as it is a natural phenomenon, sightings cannot be guaranteed.

 The wild west also exists in Iceland!
 West Iceland is an off-the-beaten path region that will be worth the detour!